Breaking out of the OCD cycle: lessons from my younger self

-2021 is the year I turn 50, and I’ve spent a fair bit of time recently thinking about the half century I’ve lived.
-I’ve noticed that I often linger on memories of the 1990s, when I was in my twenties, and I’ve come to the conclusion that that’s because my 25-year-old self has something to teach me about breaking out of the OCD cycle.
+When I turned 50, I spent a fair bit of time thinking about the half century I’ve lived.
+I often linger on memories of the 1990s, when I was in my twenties, and I’ve come to the conclusion that that’s because my 25-year-old self has something to teach me about breaking out of the OCD cycle.

 There were times during that decade of my life when I was participating in things that made feel exhilarated.
 But there were also many other times when, regardless of what I was doing, I was downright terrified—of doing something wrong, of getting a disease, of harming others, of people finding out with certainty that I was a horrible person—because I had undiagnosed, untreated OCD.